An Analytic Hybrid Halo + Perturbation Theory Model for Small-scale Correlators: Baryons, Halos, and Galaxies: Matter Correlators Baryons

 We present the HZPT model for real-space two-point correlators of matter, including the effects of baryonic physics, which are most relevant for weak lensing observations.
 We review a calculation of MS14 of the profile expansion coefficients in the presence of a single model of AGN feedback, before performing an expanded calculation in the context of HZPT using several baryonic physics models.
 We also present a higher-$n_{\rm{max}}$ model that fits down to $k \approx 8 \ h/\rm{Mpc}$ at the 3\% level, as well as a model with an augmented two-halo term that fits close down to $k \approx 10 \ h/\rm{Mpc}$ at the 1\% level.

 Before turning to baryons we briefly remark on the use of HZPT as a model of dark matter two-point correlators.
 Slightly generalizing the results of SV15, we show the fits over a range of redshifts ($0\leq z \leq 2.5$) of the HZPT model to the power spectrum and correlation function in the \texttt{CrowCanyon} simulations in Figure \ref{fig:matter_z}.
-The fits for $P_{mm}(k) (\xi_{mm}(r))$ are accurate to $\approx 2\%$ for $k>1\iM$ $(r<1\M)$ for all but the highest redshift considered.
+The fits for $P_{mm}(k) ~(\xi_{mm}(r))$ are accurate to $\approx 2\%$ for $k>1~\iM$ $(r<1~\M)$ for all but the highest redshift considered.
+Fits are performed in Fourier space, and these best-fit parameters are provided as input to the Fourier space model.